elastic/cloud-on-k8s/docs/proposals/licensing/licensing.md

 Proposal state: RFC

 ### Summary
-Purpose of this proposal is to outline implementation for license management for Elasticsearch clusters managed by the Elastic k8s operator.
+Purpose of this proposal is to outline an implementation for license management for Elasticsearch clusters managed by the Elastic k8s operator.

 ### Constraints

 * gold/platinum level licenses can only be applied to clusters using internal TLS
-* user applying the license needs to have `manage` privileges if security features are enabled
+* user applying the license needs to have `manage` privileges if security features are enabled (which is always the case)

 ### Option/Phase 1: Directly applied license